rmholmes/rmholmes.github.io/_pages/about.md

 (ENSO).

-* _Ocean Heat Transport in Temperature Space_ The ocean is warmed by air-sea heat fluxes at low-latitudes (predominantly in the eastern Pacific cold tongue, see Fig. 1) and warm temperatures and cooled in the mid- and high-latitudes at colder temperatures.
+* _Ocean Heat Transport in Temperature Space_ The ocean is warmed by air-sea heat fluxes at low-latitudes and warm temperatures and cooled in the mid- and high-latitudes at colder temperatures.
 Therefore, in order to maintain a steady state, heat must be moved not only from low to high latitudes (the ocean's *meridional* heat transport), but also from warm to cold temperatures (the ocean's \textit{diathermal} heat